Sandjab/ShowBees/README.md

 # ShowBees - Beehive sound analysis

-This repository presents AuDaCE (Audio Dataset Controlled Environment), a framework aimaing at simplifying the management of machine learning datasets based on audio.
+This repository presents AuDaCE (Audio Dataset Controlled Environment), a framework aiming at simplifying the management of machine learning datasets based on audio.

 As an illustration, it presents several experiments related to the interpretation of sounds produced by bees, as a mean of detecting beehives' health status and stress level.

 ---
 ## Pre-requisites
-In order to execute properly this github code, you'll need **Jupyter notebook** or **Jupiter lab** (https://jupyter.org/), preferably part of a broader **Anaconda** install ( https://www.anaconda.com/products/individual ), as well as the following additional packages/libraries:
+In order to execute properly this github code, you'll need **Jupyter notebook** or **Jupiter lab** (https://jupyter.org/), preferably part of a broader **Anaconda** install ( https://www.anaconda.com/products/individual ), as well as the following additional packages/libraries that you may install usingiether conda or pip.

-# tensorflow
+### tensorflow
-conda create -n tf tensorflow
-conda activate tf

 ### librosa
-conda install -c conda-forge librosa

 ### numba